-Isolation involves – through the use of several techniques and mechanisms – the protection of your seed crop from the pollen of plants belonging to the same specie that you do not intend to cross with.
+Isolation involves – through the use of several techniques and mechanisms – the protection of your seed crop from the pollen of plants belonging to the same species that you do not intend to cross with.
 This helps to prevent the contamination of your crop’s genetics with wild plants, other plant varieties of the same species that you are growing, and other plant varieties of the same species that others may be growing in the vicinity.
-The common isolation methods used by seed savers are isolation by distance, mechanical isolation, and isolation by time.
+The common isolation methods used by seed growers are isolation by distance, mechanical isolation, and isolation by time.
 Isolation standards will often depend on each individual’s requirements in relation with the seed crops grown as well as the specific landscape configuration of the area.

 The growing and reproductive peculiarities of each seed crop for your environment as well as their botanical name will have to be learned through personal observation and experience in order to reliably identify related species and varieties that might potentially compromise the genetic purity of your plant population through their pollen.
 Plants that share your crop’s binomial name belong to the same species as your crop.
 For instance, cabbage, cauliflower, broccoli, kale and Brussels sprouts are all from the same species, sharing the binomial name Brassica oleracea.
 Therefore, if kale seeds were to be saved, isolating it from cabbage, cauliflower, broccoli and Brussels sprouts would be necessary in order to avoid any cross-pollination and contamination.
 There are however rare exceptions where varieties of a species have the ability to cross with individuals (wild and domesticated) of another species of the same botanical family (i.e., Cucurbita argyrosperma with Curcubita moschata).